pagerange/auth/README.md

 # Auth

-## Basic PHP authentication is a static class
+## Basic PHP authentication using static methods

 This class provides basic authentication and can be dropped into virtually any project requiring simple authentication.
 Why another Authentication class?